Pine Street Inn Quick Facts

-- Emergency and Transitional Shelter: More than 670 beds in three locations
+- Emergency and Transitional Shelter: More than 670 beds in four locations.

-- Job Training & Placement: Over 100 men and women annually complete training programs in food services and housekeeping or work with case managers who provide assessment, counseling, placement and job retention services for job-seeking homeless men and women.
+- Job Training & Placement: 200 men and women complete training programs each year in food services and housekeeping or work with case managers who provide assessment, counseling, placement and job retention services for job-seeking homeless men and women.

 - Mental health support & substance abuse treatment: Clinical psychiatric staff and specialized programs provide support to nearly 50 percent of Pine Street's guests and 30 percent of tenants.
 Post-detox and other recovery programs, including the Stabilization Program, are also offered to those in need.